 - Class D amplifiers use output transistors as switches to control power distribution — the transistors rapidly switch on and off at least twice during every signal cycle.
 Class D amps boast higher efficiency, produce less heat, and draw less current than traditional Class AB designs.
-Class D amplifiers produce higher distortion than AB designs due to the high-speed switching on and off of the transistors, but this distortion occurs at high frequencies that are typically removed by a low-pass filter.
+Class D amplifiers produce higher distortion than AB designs due to the high-speed switching on and off of the transistors, but this distortion occurs at frequencies above hearing, and is easily removed by a low-pass filter.

 Clipping occurs when an audio circuit's maximum capacity is exceded.
 The circuit won't reproduce the excessive parts of the signal, "clipping off" the round tops and bottoms of the musical waveforms, leaving them square, and introducing a huge amount of distortion into the output signal.
 Clipping can be heard as a crunching sound on musical peaks.
 A clipped signal, especially one that has been amplified, can be very destructive to your speakers and subs.

 The rate at which the crossover attenuates the blocked frequencies.
 Slope is expressed as decibels per octave.
 A 6dB per octave crossover reduces signal level by 6dB in every octave starting at the crossover point.
 This means that every time the frequency of the audio signal is changed by a factor of 2 (one octave), the level of the audio signal will change by 6dB.
 For example, if your low-pass filter is set at 80Hz with a 6dB slope, you'll see a drop in level of 6dB at 160Hz.
 With slopes of 12dB and higher, you'll hear little output beyond the crossover point.